tertiomodo/rsschool-cv/cv.md

 ## Brief information about yourself
 My goal is to become a developer and work in a large IT company, come up with and implement interesting projects and ideas, as well as learn new things and constantly replenish my knowledge base.

-My strengths are perseverance, accuracy, purposefulness, perseverance.
+My strengths are perseverance, accuracy, purposefulness.
 *****
 ## Skills
-* Basic skills:
+Basic skills:
   * Html
   * CSS
   * Git